 I’ve landed on mangrove restoration.
 Specifically, we’ve decided to work with Conservation International on a mangrove restoration project run entirely by women on Chira Island, which lies just off the Pacific Coast of Costa Rica in the Gulf of Nicoya.
-For every Italian silk scarf sale the studio makes, we will contribute one mangrove to the program.
+For every Core Collection Italian silk scarf sale the studio makes, we will contribute one mangrove to the program.

 Why mangroves?
 For the longest time most people dismissed mangrove forests as tropical, swampy wastelands.
 We’ve come to know they’re anything but.
 Straddling the interface of land and sea in 118 countries, mangrove forests provide ideal breeding grounds and act as nurseries for much of the world’s fish, shrimp, crabs, and other shellfish.
 In fact, an estimated 75 percent of commercially caught fish spend some time in the mangroves or depend on food webs that only exist in mangroves.